tyrantdavis/Logistic-Regression-Breast-Cancer/README.md

 - What was the strongest indicator of cancer diagnosis?
 - How many patients were deemed to have cancer?
 - What factor contributes least to the diagnosis of least cancer?
+- Which model performs the best and why it performs the best?